 No matter how much money you have, it’s still really important to budget.
 Budgeting means you can stay on top of your spending, keep money aside for emergencies and maybe even start to save up money too.
-If money is tight, then it’s more important than ever to have a budget and stick to it.
-These five budgeting tips will help you to get on top of your finances and start to take control of your money.
+If money is tight (and let’s face it, money has been tight for most of us recently), then it’s more important than ever to have a budget and stick to it.
+These three budgeting tips will help you to get on top of your finances and start to take control of your money.

 1. Know how much things cost